11 Common Money Transfer Scams in 2025: How to Avoid Them

 • The return email address is strange or unrecognized.

-• You’re asked to use cashier’s checks, wire transfers, or other potentially untraceable funds.
+• You’re asked to use cashier’s checks, wire transfers, or other means outside of the usual or official process.

 • Never give out personal information on an unsolicited call or message.